Are you contemplating the best place to put a rat trap in your home?

 Find any route around your basement – thoroughly check for any holes or access route in your basement because there will be a place for these rats to come in and out.

-Once you discover any entrance, place the trap close to the hole with some tasty bait to stimulate them.
+Once you discover any entrance, place the trap close to the hole with tasty bait to stimulate them.

 Furthermore, you can place them along the walls in your basement if you don’t find any better option.

-If you have a garage in your home, it is another place that you can set a rat trap.
+If you have a garage in your home, it is another place where you can set a rat trap.
 Like your attic and basement, a garage is where you hardly visit unless you need something particular.

 Assuming your garage links to another room to your home, check for the entrance area and place the trap.